 The Apocalypse Mirror is about belief – belief literally making the world to be the way you believe it to be.
 If you belief the world is falling part, that it’s doomed, that it’s the end, and everyone and everything is going to die – that will happen.
 But if you believe in the future, in progress, that things will always get better, that there is a future, that the future is a bright and successful and “happy” place – that will happen.
 The story is about how the power of belief shapes reality – that in a sense there is no empirical reality at all but believing makes it so and shapes reality itself.
 It’s a powerful message of hope in a time filled with apocalyptic films, books, and TV shows – filled with death and horror.
 This is a story that speaks to the power of a hopeful future and it’s importance, over doom and gloom messages and “end times” preaching.
 I found that to be a powerful and important message.

 The audio brings together both Frazer Hines and Wendy Padbury as Jaime and Zoë to perform the story, and like others in the Companion Chronicles series – it is not a full audio play.
 However, unlike some in this series by Big Finish, this is closer to an audio play because Frazer and Wendy can play off each other – and Frazer plays the Second Doctor as well, so it feels much like he’s telling a story but doing all the voices.
 I enjoyed this story very much!
 The only negative, probably because of the short running time, but the ending seems a bit pat or contrived.
 Still, I highly recommend it.

 Find out more about Big Finish audios at their website: www.bigfinish.com

-Click this link to order Echoes of Grey on CD or Download.
+Click here to order Doctor Who: The Apocalypse Mirror on CD or Download.